Skip to content

 • 12 GB of RAM

-• Several GB of local disk space be available for log files, although some logging verbosity can be reduced.
+• 10 GB of local disk space in /var/log for log files, although some logging verbosity can be reduced.

 As with all OSG software installations, there are some one-time steps to prepare in advance: